GyverLibs/FastBot/README_EN.md

 - v2.13: Memory optimization.
 Added OTA update
 - v2.14: Improved ID string parsing, added OTA disable, added group/channel name parsing to username
 - v2.15: ESP32 library curve patch
-- v2.16: added fileName output, fixed unsent messages in Markdown mode
+- v2.16: addedoutput fileName, fixed unsent messages in Markdown mode
 - v2.17: displaying the text of the message to which the user replied + correct work with menu in groups
 - v2.17.1: minor fix https://github.com/GyverLibs/FastBot/issues/12
-- v2.18: added FB_DYNAMIC mode: the library takes longer to execute a request, but takes up 10 kb less memory in SRAM
+- v2.18: added FB_DYNAMIC mode: the library takes longer to execute the request, but takes up 10 kb less memory in SRAM
+- v2.19: OTA support with gzip compression
+- v2.20:
+    - added OTA update SPIFFS + example
+    - added the output of the url of the file for downloading from the chat + example
+    - added the ability to download a file from the chat
+    - added the ability to send files (from SPIFFS or buffer) + example
+    - added the ability to edit files (from SPIFFS or buffer)
+    - added an example of sending photos from the ESP32-CAM camera

 <a id="feedback"></a>
 ## Bugs and feedback